CinderD/CReKG/README.md

 This is the repository for the Final Year Project -- Knowledge Graph Construction on legal documents.

 Current Progress:
-  1. Built up an naive KG with stanza.
+  1. Built up a naive KG with stanza.
 The code is in folder 'trials for NER'.

 Current Problem:
   1. Focus of our data.
 The dataset we obtained from the US Supreme Court are cases, rather than Contracts.
 In the pre-processed data, each case is separated into several parts, e.g., description, opion of the court, ...